nabla-studio/cosmos-txs-tracer/.github/CONTRIBUTING.md

 - **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Cosmos TXs Tracer which the suggestion is related to.
 - **Explain why this enhancement would be useful** to most Cosmos TXs Tracer users.
 - **List, if there exist, some other Mobile Wallet or similar services where this enhancement exists.**

-Include details about your configuration and environment:

-- **Which smartphone are you using?** Please, if it is possible try to provide the os version of the used smartphone.

 ### How to provide solutions :construction::heavy_plus_sign: